Chart Color Schemes

 The level of general health in Clarence Park is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Clarence Park shows better-than-average health outcomes with a low prevalence of common health conditions among its general population.
-However, this rate is higher than the national average among older and at-risk cohorts.
+Clarence Park shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages.
+However, older cohorts and those at higher risk have a higher prevalence.

 Frequently Asked Questions - Health